The market for IP video surveillance in India is estimated to reach $1.4bn by 2021, according to a new study.

 Government and transportation applications in India have held the majority IP video surveillance market share and are expected to continue in the similar momentum for the next six years.
 Other applications with potential for growth are banking and financial, retail, and commercial offices.

-Called India IP Video Surveillance Market (2015-2021) the report also forecasts other segments of the India Video Surveillance market by analog surveillance, IP surveillance and software (video management software, video analytical software and others).
+Called India Video Surveillance Market (2015-2021) the report also forecasts other segments of the India Video Surveillance market by analog surveillance, IP surveillance and software (video management software, video analytical software and others).

 Insights into market verticals, geographic regions and competitive landscape are also part of the report apart from an analysis of market trends, market drivers and restraints.